upstash/vector-js/README.md

 If you wanna learn more about filtering check: [Metadata Filtering](https://upstash.com/docs/vector/features/filtering)

+## Namespaces

+Upstash Vector allows you to partition a single index into multiple isolated namespaces.
+Each namespace functions as a self-contained subset of the index, in which read and write requests are only limited to one namespace.
+To learn more about it, see [Namespaces](https://upstash.com/docs/vector/features/namespaces)

 ## Troubleshooting

 We have a [Discord](upstash.com/discord) for common problems.
 If you can't find a solution, please [open an issue](https://github.com/upstash/vector-js/issues/new).